 Check out the thrones

 Our last suggestion for things to do in Malaga in August stays indoors in the cool.
-Visit the Martires Church on Plaza de los Martires to see examples of the thrones paraded in the Easter processions in Malaga.
+Visit the Martires Church on Plaza de los Martires, recently restored to perfection.
+Inside, you’ll see examples of the thrones paraded in the Easter processions in Malaga.
 This church houses the largest of them all – the Last Supper – as well as several other Virgin and Christ figures.
 Don’t miss the ornate ceiling and the elaborate altar.
 Open Monday to Saturday mornings.

 Enjoy Malaga in August!